homeworkc/lazycast/README.md

 # Description
 lazycast is a simple wifi display receiver.
 It was originally targeted Raspberry Pi (as display) and Windows 8.1/10 (as source), but it **might** also work on other Linux platforms and Miracast sources.
 (For other Linux systems, skip the preparation section.
 For video playback from Android sources, modify the ``player_select`` option in ``d2.py``.)
 For Windows 10 systems, the Miracast over Infrastructure (**MICE**) feature is also supported, which may provide better user experiences.
 In general, lazycast does not require re-compilation of wpa_supplicant to support various p2p functionalities, and should work on an "out of the box" Raspberry Pi.

+# Important Information
+The following commands are intended to run on Raspberry Pi **Buster or older**.
+The latest Raspberry Pi OS ("Bullseye") completely changes the hardware acceleration for video rendering.
+While it is technically possible to run lazycast on Bullseye, running lazycast on Buster or older will have much lower latency and much more features.
+If you still want to use lazycast on Bullseye, please **skip the Preparation section**, modify d2.py in python3 syntax, and use VLC or gstreamer.

-# Preparation
+# Preparation (Do not run this on Bullseye)
 ## Downgrade wpa_supplicant
-**The wpa_supplicant installed on the latest Raspbian distribution does not seem to work properly.
-(See [this](https://www.reddit.com/r/linux4noobs/comments/c5qila/want_to_downgrade_wpa_supplicant/).)
-For Raspbian Buster, try downgrading the ``wpasupplicant`` package to the version for Raspbian Stretch.
-Here is one solution:**
+**For Raspbian Buster, downgrade the ``wpasupplicant`` package to the version for Raspbian Stretch:**
 ```
 wget http://ftp.us.debian.org/debian/pool/main/w/wpa/wpasupplicant_2.4-1+deb9u6_armhf.deb
 sudo apt --allow-downgrades install ./wpasupplicant_2.4-1+deb9u6_armhf.deb